-TENNESSEE SOCIETY OF MEDICAL ASSISTANTS
+TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

-Members of this society dedicated to the conscientious pursuit of their profession, and thus desiring to merit the high regard of the entire medical profession and the respect of the general public which they serve, do pledge themselves to strive always to:
+CODE OF ETHICSThe Code of Ethics of this Society shall set forth principles of ethical and moral conduct as they relate to the medical profession and the particular practice of medical assisting.
+Members of this Society dedicated to the conscientious pursuit of their profession and thus desiring to merit the high regard of the entire medical profession and the respect of the general public which they serve, do pledge themselves to strive always to:

 - Respect confidential information gained through employment unless legally authorized or required by responsible performance of duty to divulge such information.

 - Uphold the honor and high principles of the profession and accept its disciplines.

 - Seed to continually improve our knowledge and skills of medical assisting for the benefit of patients and professional colleagues.

 - Participate in additional service activities which aim toward improving the health and well-being of the community.

 CREEDI believe in the principles and purposes of the profession of medical assisting.
 I endeavor to be more effective.
 I aspire to render greater service.
 I protect the confidence entrusted to me.
 I am dedicated to the care and well-being of all patients.
 I am loyal to my employer.
 I am true to the ethics of my profession.
 I am strengthened by compassion, courage and faith.